Instructions Reference

 #level="any"

 Counts all matching nodes in the document, regardless of hierarchy.
-Useful for footnotes or sequential numbering across sections.
+Use this level for footnotes or sequential numbering across sections.

 <xsl:template match="footnote">